ZombieNW/OnyxLib/readme.md

 ## License

 This project is licensed under the MIT License.
-See the LICENSE file for details.
+See [LICENSE](./LICENSE.md) for details.

 ## Support

-Open an issue on the repository for questions, bug reports, or feature requests.
+For support, open an issue or [join my Discord](https://discord.gg/tKFMy85).